Expressive Logics for Coinductive Predicates: Finite-depth expressiveness and the Kleene fixed point theorem

 If $\varphi$ preserves limits of $\omega$-cochains (decreasing sequences indexed by the natural numbers), also referred to as cocontinuity, then this is the greatest fixed point of $\varphi$.

 This suggests a different route to expressiveness: we will formulate sufficient conditions to ensure that

-for all $i \in \omega$; here $\Phi_i$ refers to formulas of depth $i$, made more precise below using the \emph{initial} sequence of the functor $L$, and $\theory_i \colon X \rightarrow Q\Phi_i$ is the associated theory map.
-The above family of inequalities (indexed by $i$) can be thought of as \emph{finite-depth expressiveness}: it states that the formulas of depth at most $i$ are expressive with respect to the $i$-th approximation of the coinductive predicate defined by $\lift{B}$.
-For instance, that logical equivalence w.r.t.\ formulas of depth $i$ in Hennessy-Milner logic imply $i$-step bisimilarity.
+for all $i \in \mathbb{N}$; here $\Phi_i$ refers to formulas of modal depth at most $i$, made more precise below using the \emph{initial} sequence of the functor $L$, and $\theory_i \colon X \rightarrow Q\Phi_i$ is the associated theory map.
+The above family of inequalities (indexed by $i$) can be thought of as \emph{finite-depth expressiveness}: it states that the formulas of modal depth at most $i$ are expressive with respect to the $i$-th approximation of the coinductive predicate defined by $\lift{B}$.
+For instance, that logical equivalence w.r.t.\ formulas of depth at most $i$ in Hennessy-Milner logic imply $i$-step bisimilarity.

 These conditions are sufficient to ensure finite-depth expressiveness---if we then make the additional assumption that $\gamma^* \circ \lift{B}_X$ is cocontinuous, we obtain proper expressiveness.
 In the `Knaster-Tarski' approach to expressiveness of Theorem~\ref{thm:expressive}, instead, no such assumption is explicitly formulated.
 So in that approach, cocontinuity is not explicitly assumed.
 This explains why in some of the examples---for instance similarity of labelled transition systems---part of the argument resembles a proof of cocontinuity.